 To date, we have not had any products approved for sale and have not generated any revenue from product sales.
 Further, we do not expect to generate revenue from product sales until such time, if ever, that we are able to successfully complete the development and obtain marketing approval for one of our product candidates.
 We will continue to require additional capital to develop our product candidates and fund operations for the foreseeable future.
 We have incurred net losses in each year since inception, and we expect to continue to incur net losses for the foreseeable future.
 Our ability to generate product revenue will depend on the successful development and eventual commercialization of one or more of our product candidates.
-Our net income was \$1.4 million for the three months ended June 30, 2023 and net loss was \$44.5 million for the six months ended June 30, 2023.
-Our net income was \$9.9 million for the three months ended June 30, 2022 and net loss was \$34.7 million for the six months ended June 30, 2022.
-As of June 30, 2023, we had an accumulated deficit of \$624.2 million.
+Our net losses were \$44.5 million and \$89.0 million for the three and nine months ended September 30, 2023, respectively.
+Our net losses were \$46.1 million and \$80.9 million for the three and nine months ended September 30, 2023, we had an accumulated deficit of \$668.6 million.
 Substantially all of our net losses have resulted from costs incurred in connection with our research and development programs and from general and administrative costs associated with our operations.
 We expect our expenses will increase substantially in connection with our ongoing activities, as we:

-- advance product candidates through preclinical studies and clinical trials; - pursue regulatory approval of product candidates; - hire additional personnel; - acquire, discover, validate, and develop additional product candidates; - require the manufacture of supplies for our preclinical studies and clinical trials; and - obtain, maintain, expand, and protect our intellectual property portfolio.
+- advance product candidates through preclinical studies and clinical trials; - pursue regulatory approval of product candidates; - hire additional personnel; - acquire, discover, validate, and develop additional product candidates; - · require the manufacture of supplies for our preclinical studies and clinical trials; and - obtain, maintain, expand, and protect our intellectual property portfolio.

 On March 28, 2023, we committed to a plan to reduce our workforce by approximately 11% to better align our resources with our previously announced strategic prioritization of our late-stage progranulin and TREM2 immuno-neurology programs.
-We initiated a reduction in force impacting approximately 30 employees across the organization, effective March 29, 2023.
+We initiated such reduction in force impacting approximately 30 employees across the organization, effective March 29, 2023.
 We expect that our existing cash, cash equivalents and investments will enable us to fund our operating expenses and capital expenditure requirements through 2025, beyond multiple key clinical milestones for our prioritized late-stage programs.